More Things to Do in Kyrgyzstan

 Once you leave Karakol, these resources will help you find reliable, clear information on what to see, do, and eat in other cities across Kyrgyzstan.
 Like Destination Karakol, these non-profit Destination Marketing Organizations (DMO) are committed to providing independent travelers with the information they need.
 Whether you're a foodie traveler looking for other cultural food experiences (yep, there are more of those!), a trekker seeking off-the-beaten path routes in beautiful locations (definitely more of those, too), or a soft-adventurer keen to raft, hike, bike, or horse-trek across Central Asia's most accessible country, these cities and experiences around Kyrgyzstan have you covered.

 If you're looking for a huge range of ethnocultural activities — from Kyrgyz folk music shows to eagle hunting demonstrations — head to the South Shore of Lake Issyk-Kul.
 Relax on the lake at a yurt camp with a camp fire and stars as your only companions.
 Or trek through lunar-like landscapes in the canyons nearby, each with sweeping views of the lake and the surrounding snow-capped peaks.
-You can download brochures of different tours on offer from Destination South Shore here.
+Check out the travel guide to South Shore of Issyk-Kul find more information.
+You can also download brochures of different tours on offer from Destination South Shore here.

 High in the Tian Shan Mountains, Naryn has a lot to offer indie travelers looking for adventure, as well as traditional Kyrgyz culture.
 With the Naryn River running through town and quiet, residential streets, you'll find a surprising amount of history, culture, and beauty.
 Trek to one of the stunning alpine lakes nearby, learn how to prepare beshbarmak (a traditional Kyrgyz specialty), and discover the history behind Tash Rabat — a 15th century roadside inn for Silk Road travelers.
 And if you haven't yet experienced Kyrgyz hospitality, you won't find a better place to book a homestay.